The Dos and Don'ts for Load Securement on Trailers

 5 Pieces of Flatbed Trailer Equipment a Truck Driver Should Have.

-It's critical that the number of straps, chains, and other equipment in use has enough aggregate working load limit (WLL) to secure the cargo being hauled.
-When you are tightening your items, be aware of the WLL and breaking strength so you know how much weight that piece of rigging is capable of securing.
-Learn more about what working load limit, break strength, and safety factor means on a piece of rigging equipment.
+The number of straps, chains, and other equipment in use must have enough aggregate working load limit (WLL) to secure the cargo being hauled.
+When tightening your straps, be aware of the WLL and breaking strength so you know how much weight that piece of rigging is capable of securing.

 3. Inspect Tiedowns for Damage and Defects Before Securing Cargo